microsoft/FluidFramework/packages/dds/sequence/README.md

 import { createInsertOnlyAttributionPolicy } from "@fluidframework/merge-tree";
 // Use these options in the IContainerContext used to instantiate your container runtime. const options: ILoaderOptions = {
 	attribution: {
 		// Beware: production applications should roll out and saturate code with "track: false"
 		// before enabling it to avoid compatability concerns.
 		track: true,
-        policyFactory: createInsertOnlyAttributionPolicy
+		policyFactory: createInsertOnlyAttributionPolicy,
-    }
+	},
-}
+};
 ```

 If the config flag `"Fluid.Attribution.EnableOnNewFile"` is set, its value will override the value of `track` in these options.